sora1998/MemProbe/README.md

 # MemProbe

-Release artifact package for **MemProbe**, a benchmark for auditing long-term agent memory via hidden user-state recovery.

-The benchmark asks: after an assistant interacts with a simulated user across ordinary assistance tasks, what hidden user state can be reconstructed from the memory artifact the assistant leaves behind?
+Release artifact package for **MemProbe**, a benchmark for auditing long-term agent memory via hidden user-state recovery.The benchmark asks: after an assistant interacts with a simulated user across ordinary assistance tasks, what hidden user state can be reconstructed from the memory artifact the assistant leaves behind?
 This repository contains the 50-user release artifacts and the code needed to inspect, score, and rerun the benchmark.

 ## Paper

 **MEMPROBE: Probing Long-Term Agent Memory via Hidden User-State Recovery**
 Paper: https://arxiv.org/abs/2606.24595

 ## Citation